-The impressive luminosity offered by SoLID combined with the large acceptance detection opens new opportunities for measurements of rare processes with unprecedented precision.
+The tandem of an impressive luminosity combined with the large acceptance detection offered by SoLID opens new opportunities for measurements of rare processes with unprecedented precision.
 In particular, measurement of the elastic production of J/ψ on the proton near threshold could provide unique and much needed information on the pure gluonic component of the QCD interaction, as well as to verify the nature of the charmed "pentaquark" states recently observed at LHCb [7].
-A measurement very close to the threshold (Figure 4) where the cross section drops rapidly can provide important information on the trace anomaly, which is responsible for a large fraction of the proton mass, and will possibly impact our understanding of QCD in the strong-coupling regime.
+A measurement close to threshold (Figure 4), dominated by the real part of the scattering amplitude, where the cross section also drops rapidly can provide important independent information on the trace anomaly, which is responsible for most of the proton mass.